packetgeek/ThrowbackLP/README.md

+I've forked this project to experiment with the code (and probably do horrible things to it).
+Recommend using the original code.
+Original README.md follow...

 0. Prepare the environment
   1.	apt-get install apache2 mysql-server php5 phpmyadmin curl libcurl3 php5-curl build-essential php-pear
 1. Configure Apache to allow SSL connections.